-War Box Office Collections (Worldwide): Hrithik Roshan- Tiger Shroff's Film Crosses 400 Crore Mark!
+War Box Office Collections (Worldwide): Hrithik Roshan-Tiger Shroff's Film Crosses 400 Crore Mark!

 ROW : $2.770 Mn

 Meanwhile, a few cinema halls are yet to report the box office collections.
 Thus, the worldwide collections now stand at an incredible Rs.
-411.5 cr GBOC (India 332 cr + overseas 79.5 cr)
+411.5 cr GBOC (India Rs 332 cr + overseas Rs 79.5 cr)

 Starring two of the biggest action superstars in the history of Indian cinema, Hrithik Roshan and Tiger Shroff, the total collection of this action entertainer makes it a blockbuster at the box office!

-Produced by YRF, War is receiving unanimous love and appreciation from critics and audiences alike for delivering a never seen before action spectacle and a superb story with twists and turns that keeps audiences at the edge of their seats till the end.
+Produced by YRF, War is receiving unanimous love and appreciation from critics and audiences alike for delivering a never-seen-before action spectacle and a superb story with twists and turns that keeps audiences at the edge of their seats till the end.

-On it's opening day, YRF's War made history as it collected Rs.
-53.35 crore nett - the biggest ever opening for a Hindi film!
-It also registered the highest 1st week of all time in the history of Hindi films in India and Worldwide by crossing 350 crore GBOC.
+On its opening day, YRF's War made history as it collected Rs.
+53.35 crore nett - the biggest-ever opening for a Hindi film!
+It also registered the highest first-week collections of all time in the history of Hindi films in India and worldwide by crossing Rs 350 crore GBOC.

 Speaking about War's success, Hrithik recently said in a statement, "Professionally, it has been a very special year for me.
 Both the successes (Super 30 and War) have been so empowering.
 It has only motivated and encouraged me to keep following my instincts and work hard."